Qualified Energy Conservation Bonds

 Qualified Energy Conservation Bond Application

 The remaining balance of the State’s portion of Qualified Energy Conversation Bonds volume cap is $4,306,920.
 It is available for any Utah county, town or city interested in applying for it.
-The Private Activity Bond Authority Board is accepting applications for review at the December 14, 2016, Board Meeting.
-Applications must be submitted by 5:00 p.m., on Monday, November 7, 2016.
-Click here for the 2016 QECB Application (2016 QECB Application – Word) (2016 QECB Application – PDF).
+The Private Activity Bond Authority Board is accepting applications for review at the January 11, 2017, Board Meeting.
+Applications must be submitted by 5:00 p.m., on Thursday, December 8, 2016.
+Click here for the 2017 QECB Application (2017 QECB Application – Word).

 Application submission requirements are as follows: